-RegistrationException-when this is already registered or some other InterruptServiceRoutine is registered for interrupt.
+RegistrationException-when this is already registered, some other InterruptServiceRoutine is registered for interrupt, or the handle method is synchronized.

 ScopedCycleException-when the initial memory area for this InterruptServiceRoutine is already present in the scope tree at a different location than the rules for reservation would imply.